sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-open-id-connect-login/index.md

 ### Rotating signing keys

 Flex relies heavily on the `kid` attribute of a JSON Web Key when caching signing keys.
-We advice that every OpenID Connect identity provider includes the `kid` attribute in signing keys and in ID token header.
+We advise that every OpenID Connect identity provider includes the `kid` attribute in signing keys and in ID token header.
 Especially, when signing keys are rotated, it is critical to have the `kid` attribute in JWKs and a corresponding `kid` header in the